 This document continues the annual tradition of publishing a yearly overview of progress, mission, and roadmap for the app Poesie.
 Our main progress over the past year included setting up partnerships with contemporary poets around the world and beginning to earn revenue via a subscription model.
 Our work ahead includes building more community-focused features and continuing to explore opportunities for growth.
 You can view last year’s document here: Poesie Roadmap (2019).

 In this post I will share an introduction and description of the Standard Model of Modern Physics.
-This post will be geared towards people with a basic understanding of physics… you should know that there is such a thing as an “atom”, but you may not need to know that there is such a thing as a “quark.”
-This would bring you roughly to the end of the 1800s in terms of humanity’s understanding of the universe :)
+It will be geared towards people with a basic understanding of physics… you should know that there is such a thing as an “atom”, but you may not need to know that there is such a thing as a “quark.”
+That would bring you roughly to the end of the 1800s in terms of humanity’s understanding of the universe :)

 In August 2019 I incorporated a business to manage the payments for my poetry app, Poesie.
 This blog post outlines the steps I took during incorporation.
 Even if you have someone doing this for you, it may still be helpful to get a basic overview.